 This is the final statement from The Beatles.
-To take away the power of this music by playing it through inadequate equipment makes a mockery of the monumental effort that went into it.
+To take away the power of their magnum opus by playing it through inadequate equipment makes a mockery of the monumental effort that went into it.
 Remember, the original title for the album was Everest.
 That should tell you something about the size and scope of the music and sound that the Beatles had in mind.
-In-Depth Track Commentary

 This track and I Want You are both good tests for side one.
 They tend to be smooth, but what separates the best copies is deep, punchy bass.
 Without a good solid bottom end, these songs simply don’t work.